as adopted by the AER General Assembly 05 June 2019 in Larnaca (CY)

 Article 1 – Mission and Objectives

-1.1 The Assembly of European Regions is the voice of the regions of Europe by
+- The mission of the Assembly of European Regions is to be the voice of the regions of Europe

-1.2 The Assembly of European Regions embraces globalisation, beyond Europe, and acknowledges the need of diversity, inclusion and a multi-cultural approach in search of solutions.
+1.3 The Assembly of European Regions embraces globalisation, beyond Europe, and acknowledges the need of diversity, inclusion and a multi-cultural approach for strong regions.

-c) Addressing political concerns of a pan-European nature in the European institutions (such as the Congress of Local and Regional Authorities, the Committee of the Regions) and through lobbying and advocacy;
+- Addressing political concerns of a pan-European nature in European and international institutions through lobbying and advocacy;

-e) Supporting efforts and networking of regional youth parliaments, councils and organisations under the responsibility of AER;
+- Supporting efforts and networking of regional youth parliaments, councils and organisations;

-h) Cooperating with organisations sharing interests with AER.
+- Cooperating with public, private and non governmental organisations sharing interests with AER.

-b) The Bureau for political discussion, debate and decision making as basis for lobbying and advocacy;
+- The political body: the Bureau for political discussion, debate and decision making as basis for lobbying and advocacy;

-c) The Thematic Committees for exchange and dissemination of best practise and running of programmes and projects.
+- The thematic bodies: the Committees for exchange and dissemination of best practise

 The composition of all AER bodies should respect a geographical and gender balance.